Moo-hi/ConGOL/README.md

 # Conway's Game of Life
 ## Overview
-C++20 adaptation of the famous Conway's Game of Life, using OpenGL for graphics.
+C++20 adaptation of the famous Conway's Game of Life.

 ------------